 Lower sale prices.
 Less competition means one thing; lower sale prices.
 Yes, this coin has two sides, or price, in this case, is a double-edged sword.
 The seller you face has less leverage because he cannot compare to many other bids, and cause a bidding war, but it also means exclusivity, as mentioned.
 Play your cards right.

 Smooth negotiations.
-Unseen by most, these properties cause less bidding wars.
-This causes both buyers and sellers to be more relaxed when it comes to the negotiations.
+Unseen by most, these properties cause fewer bidding wars.
+This causes both buyers and sellers to be more relaxed when it comes to negotiations.
 This can lead to very creative, tailor-made contracts, that would never be possible on the open market.